nachiket-lab/ElastiFast/README.md

 # ElastiFast

-ElastiFast is a high-performance, scalable logging and observability framework designed to ingest, process, and analyze data efficiently using Elasticsearch, Celery, and FireLens.
-This project provides deep integration with various services such as Atlassian, Jira, Postman, and Zendesk, ensuring seamless data collection and analysis.
+ElastiFast is a high-performance, scalable logging and observability framework designed to ingest, process, and analyze data efficiently using Elasticsearch, Celery, and Message Queues.
+This project provides the ability to pull data from various APIs using paginated requests and the ability to retry failed tasks to avoid transient issues.

+The aim of the project is to provide a easy to use starter template for running a task scheduler that has a native integration with Elasticsearch.
+All the task results, logs, and even traces are pushed to Elasticsearch in order to

 ## Architecture